Advice for British people living in Singapore, including information on health, education, benefits, residence requirements and more.

 21 Victoria Avenue

 This information is provided as a general guide and is based upon information provided to the embassy by the relevant local authorities and may be subject to change at any time with little or no notice.
-The Foreign & Commonwealth Office (FCO) and the British High Commission will not be liable for any inaccuracies in this information.
+The Foreign, Commonwealth & Development Office (FCDO) and the British High Commission will not be liable for any inaccuracies in this information.
 British nationals wishing to obtain any further information must contact the relevant local authority.